-LCH provides clearing services for major exchanges and platforms as well as OTC markets.
+LCH SA provides clearing services for major exchanges and platforms as well as over-the-counter ("OTC") markets.

-LCH clears a broad range of asset classes such as securities, exchange-traded derivatives, Credit Default Swaps and Euro denominated bonds and repos.
+LCH SA clears a broad range of asset classes such as securities, exchange-traded derivatives, Credit Default Swaps and Euro denominated bonds and repos.